 2 minutes with

-Kymberli Frueh is the Senior Vice President of Programming—Content Acquisitions at Trafalgar
+Kymberli Frueh is the SVP Programming and Content Acquisitions at Trafalgar

 I am the Senior Vice President of Content Acquisitions—Programming for projects originating from North America.
 My responsibilities include program acquisitions, event scheduling, and diversifying Trafalgar Releasing’s content portfolio through the creation of new verticals, serials, and annualized offerings.

 I grew up with creative influences in my life and saw how my relatives contributed to the arts through their craft.
 When I was 7 years old, my parents took me to NY to see a Broadway show with Debbie Reynolds called “Irene”.
 Somehow they managed to wrangle a behind the scenes visit with Debbie and her daughter Carrie Fisher—who was also in the show.
 The time Debbie and Carrie took to encourage my dreams of working in the industry—was a tipping point.
 That special exchange cemented what I wanted to do when I grew up—create memorable moments that make a difference in people’s lives.